Imagine living in a world that is simple:

 Simply put, some babies just struggle with all the new changes the outside world brings!

-If you could spend less than 1 hour and less than $30 to improve your family’s sleep and keep your newborn safe – would you?
+If you could spend less than 1 hour and $10 to improve your family’s sleep and keep your newborn safe – would you?

 Comprehensive, yet an exhausted parent could read this entire Guide in 2 nights!